 Please contact them by phoning 0800 389 5362.

-You could also contact our Occupational Health Service who provide a support service that promotes and preserves both the physical and mental wellbeing of all staff.
+Through a referral system, our Occupational Health Service provides a support service that promotes and preserves both the physical and mental wellbeing of all staff.

 They assist in ensuring that the work environment is safe and that a person's health is not adversely affected by their work activities.

 You can also contact the Equality Commission for Northern Ireland.
 Pleease contact them by phoning 028 90 500600 or visit their website at https://www.equalityni.org/Home

 There are a number of Anti-Harassment advisors within the University.